How to Deal with Guilt and Not Feeling Good Enough

 Your relationship with your teen may feel hard.
 While this is normal to some degree, you do not need to wrestle with it alone.
 You can talk to a counselor about what you can do to connect with your teen.
 Likewise, your teen may find individual counseling valuable or even want to pursue family counseling to discuss things together.

 All these ideas can assist you in improving and strengthening your relationship with your child.
-Feel free to contact us at Newport Beach Christian Counseling to see how one of the Christian counselors in Newport Beach, California can help.
+Feel free to contact us at Newport Beach Christian Counseling to see how one of the Christian counselors can help.

 Photos: